 Studies have shown that its active compounds, including saponins, polysaccharides, and flavonoids, can modulate the immune system, inhibit cancer cell growth and metastasis, and induce apoptosis of cancer cells.

-Astragalus has also been found to reduce inflammation, scavenge free radicals, and modulate cell signaling pathways that are involved in tumorigenesis.
+Astragalus has also been found to reduce inflammation, scavenge free radicals, and modulate cell signaling pathways involved in tumorigenesis.

-Astragalus saponins (ASP) induce growth inhibition and apoptosis in human cancer cells through the down-regulation of NF-ΞΊB activity.
+Astragalus saponins (ASP) induce growth inhibition and apoptosis in human cancer cells by down-regulating NF-κB activity.

 Advances on immunoregulation effect of astragalus polysaccharides